-There can be few reasons why Coach fails to communicate with VinciLab:
+There can be a couple of reasons why Coach fails to communicate with VinciLab:

 - The USB cable is not connected correctly.
 You have to connect the provided USB cable correctly and use the USB connector that is meant for communication, and not the USB connector meant for additional powering.